- ABOUT US

 The quad is the muscle located at the front of the thigh and comprises of four separate muscles to make up the quadriceps unit.
 This includes vastus intermedius, vastus medialis, vastus lateralis and rectus femoris.
 The primary function of these muscles is to extend or straighten the knee.
 The quadriceps are at a higher risk of a strain as it is biarthrodial (crosses two joint), thus more vulnerable to injury.
 A muscular strain of the quadriceps can involve any of these muscles or several together.

-Muscle injuries are the most common injuries in sport.
-A strain is over-stretching of the muscle tissue through overload, resulting in tearing of muscle fibres.
+Muscle injuries are the most common injuries in sport, therefore they are likely to occur.
+You can strain your quad muscle.
+A strain is over-stretching of the muscle tissue through overload, as a result muscle fibres tear.
 A muscle strain typically happens during an explosive movement such as jumping, turning, sprinting or a change of pace.
 Factors that can predispose an individual to injury include:

 Grade 1: Mild damage to muscle fibres (less than 5% of fibres) causing minimal loss of movement and strength.